 UWF offers a Bachelor of Arts in International Studies.
 This interdisciplinary major is designed to foster understanding and analysis of world issues.

-International Studies students may choose from three different tracks of study: Diplomacy and International Affairs, Security Studies, and International Business and Economics.
+International Studies students may choose from five different tracks of study: generalist, security and diplomacy, cultural affairs, international business and economics and area studies.

 - Course Catalog

 - International Studies - Generalist, BA Semester Plan

 - International Studies - Cultural Affairs, BA Semester Plan

 - International Studies - Int'l Business and Economics, BA Semester Plan